 We find examples are often the easiest way to explain.
-Feel free to head over to the next section though if you'd rather dive straight in!
+Check out our demo video to get started with our APIs.
+Jump to the next section to follow along step-by-step.

 Today, we are going to build a basic payment workflow consisting of a wire, a book transfer, and an ACH credit.
 We will be working within our sandbox environment, which lets you test out an application end-to-end before you go-live in production.
 In this guide, we will perform the following steps to build our workflow:

 - Create a bank account for the entity

 - Simulate an incoming wire transfer of $1,000 to the account

 - Link an external account we can transfer to/from by creating a counterparty

 - Send an ACH Credit of $400 from our bank account to this counterparty

 First, you'll need to navigate to the dashboard and copy your

 test_ and a live key is prefixed with